slalom/dataops-docs/labs/data-lake.md

 ### Step 1: Create a Repo and a New AWS Account

-- [ ] Create new repo from the [Slalom DataOps Template](https://github.com/slalom-ggp/dataops-project-template), clone repo locally and open in VS Code
+- [ ] Create new repo from the [Slalom DataOps Template](https://github.com/slalom-ggp/dataops-project-template), clone repo locally and open in VS Code.
-- [ ] Get AWS credentials from Linux Academy
+- [ ] Get AWS credentials from Linux Academy.
-- [ ] Use the linux-academy link to log in to AWS in the web browser
+- [ ] Use the linux-academy link to log in to AWS in the web browser.

 ### Step 2: Configure Credentials

-- [ ] In the `.secrets` folder, rename `aws-credentials.template` to `aws-credentials`, copy-paste your AWS credentials (from Linux Academy Playground) into the correct location within the template.
+- [ ] In the `.secrets` folder, rename `aws-credentials.template` to `aws-credentials`.
+- [ ] Copy-paste your AWS credentials (from Linux Academy Playground) into the correct location within the template.
 - [ ] In the `.secrets` folder, rename `aws-secrets-manager-secrets.yml.template` to `aws-secrets-manager-secrets.yml` (no addl. secrets needed in this exercise)

 ### Step 3: Configure Project